 In addition to switching their organisational URL, FIBA has implemented .basketball across all major assets including www.worldcup.basketball, www.championsleague.basketball, www.eurobasket.basketball, www.3x3.basketball etc.

 For FIBA, relevancy, specificity and leadership were key drivers behind their adoption and commitment to .basketball.
-As one of few major international sporting bodies to control its own TLD, FIBA can offer .basketball to its global family.
-This roll out has commenced with FIBA’s 213 Member Associations being given exclusive access to .basketball via the National Names Package.
+As one of the few major international sporting bodies to control its own TLD, FIBA can offer .basketball to its global family.
+This roll-out has commenced with FIBA’s 213 Member Associations being given exclusive access to .basketball via the National Names Package.